scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/erc1155-token-bridge.md

 ### Adding an ERC1155 token to the Scroll Bridge

 All assets can be bridged securely and permissionlessly through Gateway contracts deployed by any developer.
 However, Scroll also manages an ERC1155 Gateway contract where all NFTs created by the community are welcome.
 Being part of the Scroll-managed Gateway means you won't need to deploy the Gateway contracts, and your token will appear in the Scroll frontend.
-To be part of the Scroll Gateway, you must contact the Scroll team to add the token to both Goerli and Scroll Alpha Gateway contracts.
+To be part of the Scroll Gateway, you must contact the Scroll team to add the token to both L1 and L2 Gateway contracts.
 To do so, follow the instructions on the [token lists](https://github.com/scroll-tech/token-list) repository to add your token to the Scroll official frontend.

-## Withdraw ERC1155 tokens from Scroll
+## Withdraw ERC1155 tokens from L2

-The `L2ERC1155Gateway` contract deployed at `0xfe5Fc32777646bD123564C41f711FF708Dd48360` is used to send tokens from Scroll Alpha to Goerli.
+The `L2ERC1155Gateway` contract is used to send tokens from L2 to L1.
 Before bridging, the `L2ERC1155Gateway` contract has to be approved by the token contract.
 Once that is done, `withdrawERC1155` can be called to perform the asset bridge.

 {% hint style="info" %}
 **`withdrawERC1155`** is a payable function, and the amount of ETH sent to this function will be used to pay for L1 fees.
 If the amount is not enough, the transaction will not be sent.
 All excess ETH will be sent back to sender.
-Fees depend on Goerli activity but `0.005 ETH` should be enough to process a token withdrawal.
+Fees depend on L1 activity but `0.005 ETH` should be enough to process a token withdrawal.
 {% endhint %}

 {% hint style="warning" %}
-**Make sure the transaction won't revert on Goerli** while sending from Scroll Alpha.
-There is no way to recover tokens bridged if you're transaction reverts on Goerli.
-All assets are burnt on Scroll Alpha when the transaction is sent, and it's impossible to mint them again.
+**Make sure the transaction won't revert on L1** while sending from L2.
+There is no way to recover tokens bridged if you're transaction reverts on L1.
+All assets are burnt on L2 when the transaction is sent, and it's impossible to mint them again.
 {% endhint %}

 ## L1ERC1155Gateway API